jtannas/katachi/README.md

 Kt.compare(value: 4, shape: ->(v) { v > 3 }).match? # => true
 ```

-For things like nullable values, there's `any_of` to allow multiple types.
+If you're dealing with more variable data, there's`any_of` to allow multiple types.
 This is especially useful for optional values, since we treat `nil` just like any other value.

 ```ruby